 Risks in natural referencing

-Especially, if the months and years, you accumulate 404 errors, you end up with as many error pages visible products (see at some retailers), this can be dis-empowering the eyes of Google.
-This can negatively impact your natural SEO.
-It is not very serious if you only count a few cases of errors but it can become serious if you accumulate them.
+Especially, if the months and years, you accumulate 404 errors, you end up with as many error pages as visible products (see at some retailers), this can be dis-empowering the eyes of Google.
+This can negatively impact your natural Amazon SEO.
+It is not very serious if you only count a few cases of errors, but it can become serious if you accumulate them.
 The other concern is if you have links from outside your site.
 In the case of a deleted sheet, you will lose all the SEO impact gained through this link and your SEO will still be penalized.

 Manage Temporary Shortage

 Let us focus initially in the event that a product is unavailable for a few days only.
-Here, it is out of the question to no longer display it in the catalog and risks a mistake!
+Here, it is out of the question to no longer display it in the catalog and risk a mistake!
 Ideally, your e-commerce solution should allow you to continue to display the product in its category.
-However, it is your duty to show clearly that the product is out of stock, while indicating the replacement time.
+However, it is your duty to show clearly that the product is out of stock while indicating the replacement time.
 It is not necessary that your customer can order the product and that he finds himself waiting for delivery for weeks.
 His frustration will be such that he will no longer trust your shop and will even talk about it on his networks.
 It must be clear from the start.
 The Add to Cart button should be grayed out or replaced and become non-functional.
 The benefit is that your customer may be waiting for a refill and will not order elsewhere.
 In the best case, it is necessary to propose to him an alert system by email which makes it possible to prevent it when the product is again available.
 Some sites also offer the ability to order and be shipped once the product is available.
 By working in this way, you will have no problem of disappointed customers and can manage a better amazon strategic plan.

 Think Cross Canal